Doing Government Better

 Here are some of the accomplishments DuPage County has been able to achieve as part of my commitment to reducing the size, scope and cost of local government:

 Cutting the Budget: Since becoming Chairman, DuPage County has cut its budget by 9% and is operating with fewer employees than before.
 Cutting $43.9 million from the budget without reducing services wasn’t easy, but it was the responsible thing to do for taxpayers.

 Tax Repealed: Before becoming Chairman, I sponsored legislation to reform the DuPage County Water Commission after learning that it had misspent $70 million.
-Through the reforms instituted at the Commission, outstanding debt was paid off early saving taxpayers $10 million and water rates were lowered.
-The Commission’s sales tax was repealed June 1, 2016, which saves consumers at least $36 million every year.
+We put $36 million back in taxpayers’ pockets annually when we revamped the DuPage Water Commission.
+The Commission’s portion of the County sales tax was repealed.
+The Water Commission is now self-sustaining and consumers enjoy the savings every year.

 No Property Tax Increase: Skyrocketing property taxes are a burden on families and businesses across Illinois.
 While the average government in DuPage County has increased their share of the property tax by 3% every year, the County has held its levy flat.
 The property tax freeze in DuPage County has cumulatively saved taxpayers $1.5 billion in property taxes.

 Economic Growth: By promoting a pro-business climate, maintaining a high quality of life and holding the line on taxes, DuPage County is one of the best places in the nation to start and grow a business.
 Recently, more than 100 businesses have invested more than $570 million in DuPage County, creating 37,000 jobs in local communities.